 If 16 rotating taps of regional craft beer sounds like your idea of a good time, Tippe and Drague is probably a good place to become a regular.
 The alehouse, which is super family-friendly and focused on local, sustainable food (in the form of entrees like Hangover Hash and Buttermilk Pancakes), is open for both indoor and outdoor seating.
 Check out their live tap list here.

-Bar Vacilando is gearing up to open after their year-long closure, and it suffices to say that we can hardly wait.
+Bar Vacilando spent much of the pandemic completely closed to the public, but now that they’re open—for lunch and dinner—the ball’s in your court.
 The restaurant, which specializes in small plates and “polished” cocktails, also happens to boast a gorgeous, sun-drenched back courtyard, complete with white brick walls, plants for days, and rustic wooden tabletops.
 Need we say more?